eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   or because the message rate.
   The examples describe how to:

-  - configure the socket buffer size (see :ref:`increase the buffers size<tuning-socket-buffer>`).
+  - Configure the socket buffer size (see :ref:`increase the buffers size<tuning-socket-buffer>`).

-  - limit the publication rate (see :ref:`flow-controllers`).
+  - Limit the publication rate (see :ref:`flow-controllers`).

-  - tune the size of the socket buffers (see :ref:`tuning-socket-buffer`).
+  - Tune the size of the socket buffers (see :ref:`tuning-socket-buffer`).

-  - tune the Heartbeat period (see :ref:`tuning-heartbeat-period`).
+  - Tune the Heartbeat period (see :ref:`tuning-heartbeat-period`).

-  - configure a non-strict reliable mode (see :ref:`tuning-nonstrict-reliability`).
+  - Configure a non-strict reliable mode (see :ref:`tuning-nonstrict-reliability`).

 + :ref:`use-case-realtime`.
   Describes the configuration options that allows using Fast DDS on a real-time scenario.
   The examples describe how to:

-  - configure memory management to avoid dynamic memory allocation (see :ref:`realtime-allocations`).
+  - Configure memory management to avoid dynamic memory allocation (see :ref:`realtime-allocations`).

-  - limit the blocking time of API functions to have a predictable response time (see :ref:`non-blocking-calls`).
+  - Limit the blocking time of API functions to have a predictable response time (see :ref:`non-blocking-calls`).

 + :ref:`fastrtps_ros2`.
   Since Fast DDS is the default middleware implementation in the `OSRF`_ `Robot Operation System 2 (ROS 2)`_,